 Human capital investment in the form of training and education are part of our ongoing priorities besides Research and Development which have been the cornerstone of our business model.

 FINANCIAL PERFORMANCE

-The Group recorded a revenue of RM497.5 million for the year ended 31 December 2017, representing an increase of 34% or RM126.5 million from RM371.0 million recorded for the year ended 31 December 2016.
-On the back of the higher revenue, the Group's Profit before tax ("PBT") increased from RM13.3 million to RM14.4 million.
+The Group recorded a revenue of RM444.8 million for the year ended 31 December 2018, representing a decrease of 11% from RM497.5 million recorded for the year ended 31 December 2017.